A Closer Look at the Robustness of Vision-and-Language Pre-trained Models: Introduction

 Recently, adversarial training (AT)~\cite{tramer2017ensemble,xie2019feature,shafahi2019adversarial,pang2020boosting,zhang2019theoretically,wong2020fast} has shown success on \emph{standard} V+L tasks~\cite{gan2020large,tang2020semantic}.
-Inspired by this, we investigate whether AT can further serve as an effective conduit to improve model robustness.
-Our evaluation of \textsc{Villa}~\cite{gan2020large} (AT-enhanced pre-trained model) over the robustness benchmarks aforementioned shows that by injecting adversarial perturbation to multimodal embeddings, PGD-based (Projected Gradient Descent) AT~\cite{madry2017towards, xie2020adversarial,zhu2019freelb,jiang2019smart,liu2020adversarial,kong2020flag} can help the model adapt to linguistic variation and visual content manipulation, yielding better model robustness; but with only limited effect (sometimes even hurting model performance) on datasets that exhibit salient data distribution gap between training and test sets (\emph{e.g.}, VQA-CP v2, GQA-OOD).
+Inspired by this, we investigate whether AT can also serve as an effective conduit to improve performance on robustness benchmarks aforementioned.
+Our evaluation of \textsc{Villa}~\cite{gan2020large} (AT-enhanced pre-trained model) shows that by injecting adversarial perturbation to multimodal embeddings, PGD-based (Projected Gradient Descent) AT~\cite{madry2017towards, xie2020adversarial,zhu2019freelb,jiang2019smart,liu2020adversarial,kong2020flag} can help the model adapt to linguistic variation and visual content manipulation, yielding better model robustness; but with only limited effect (sometimes even hurting model performance) on datasets that exhibit salient data distribution gap between training and test sets (\emph{e.g.}, VQA-CP v2, GQA-OOD).

 To achieve better robustness across all aspects, we propose \textsc{Mango}~ (\textbf{M}ultimodal \textbf{A}dversarial \textbf{N}oise \textbf{G}enerat\textbf{O}r), a generic and efficient approach that introduces adversarial noise to multimodal embedding space for robustness enhancement.
 As shown in Figure~\ref{fig:model}, instead of relying on PGD to generate adversarial perturbation, \textsc{Mango} learns an adversarial noise generator in the form of a trained neural network to fool the model.
 Following~\cite{gan2020large}, perturbation is added to the embedding space for all modalities, as our goal is the \emph{end results} of AT, rather than crafting actual adversarial examples.
-The perturbation learned in \textsc{Mango} can be viewed as ``\emph{global}'', as it trains a universal noise generator to map a Gaussian noise into an arbitrary noise distribution; while in PGD-based methods, the learned perturbation is ``\emph{local}'' in the sense that each perturbation is generated via gradient descent tailored for each specific data sample.
-Further, PGD-based training is time-consuming, while \textsc{Mango} is lightweight and efficient, without the repetitive iterations of gradient calculation required in PGD-based approach.
+Compared with PGD-based training which is time-consuming, \textsc{Mango} is lightweight and efficient, without the repetitive iterations of gradient calculation required in PGD-based approach.

 To enable diverse adversarial embeddings, we further propose to randomly mask image regions and randomly insert \texttt{[MASK]} tokens when adding adversarial noise to image and word embeddings.
 Empirical results show that \textsc{Mango} significantly improves model robustness across all tasks considered, compared to PGD-based methods.